cjkelling/Vue.js_deal_finding_application/README.md

 ### Final Thoughts
 Ultimately, the Vue features I was able to incorporate in this project include Vue Router(for Single Page Application support), Vuex(for state control), and Axios(for HTTP request support).
-My total comprehension of Vue is still at an introductory level, as I have only been doing it for one week, but I feel very proud of the progress I was able to make for this project.
 Being able to take on a project with no prior knowledge was challenging and fun.
-There is still a lot of work that could be done on this project to make it a fully operational application, but for the given time-frame and my starting knowledge, I am satisfied with the final product.
+There is still a lot of work that could be done on this project to make it a fully operational application, but for the given time-frame and my starting knowledge, I am satisfied with the current state of the project.